otterscan/otterscan/docs/custom-jsonrpc.md

   - the block data comes nested inside a `block` attribute.
   - the `transactions` attribute is not returned.
 The reason is that it doesn't scale, the standard methods return either the transaction hash list or the transaction list with their bodies.
 So we cap the transaction list entirely to avoid unnecessary network traffic.
   - the transaction count is returned in a `transactionCount` attribute.
   - the `logsBloom` attribute comes with `null`.
-It is a byte blob thas is rarely used, so we cap it to avoid unnecessary network traffic.
+It is a byte blob that is rarely used, so we cap it to avoid unnecessary network traffic.
   - an extra `issuance` attribute returns an `object` with the fields:
     - `blockReward` - the miner reward.
     - `uncleReward` - the total reward issued to uncle blocks.